danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

 	WHERE first_name= 'LESLIE';
 	```

-	The plan will use a **Bitmap Index Scan** as we had seen before.. nothing new 5.37
+	The plan will use a **Bitmap Index Scan** as we had seen before... nothing new 5.37

-1. Let's see what happens when a wildcard is used in the search value

-	Let's retrieve all rows where the value on *first_name*ends with *LIE*.
+	Let's retrieve all rows where the value on *first_name* ends with *LIE*.
 Execute:

 	```sql
 	EXPLAIN (ANALYZE, COSTS)